roboception/rc_cloud_accumulator/README.md

 ROS Parameters
 --------------

-  - voxel_grid_size_live (default = 0.05m): Downsampling grid size of the point cloud in the live display
+  - voxel_grid_size_live (default = 0.05m): Downsampling grid size of the point cloud in the live display.
+Set to zero or below to turn off.
-  - voxel_grid_size_final (default = 0.01m): Downsampling grid size of the point cloud when saving to disk
+  - voxel_grid_size_final (default = 0.01m): Downsampling grid size of the point cloud when saving to disk.
+Set to zero or below to turn off.
   - minimum_distance (default = 0.1m): Omit points closer to the rc_visard
-  - maximum_distance (default = 5.0m): Omit points closer farther from the rc_visard
+  - maximum_distance (default = 5.0m): Omit points closer farther from the rc_visard.
+Set to zero or below to turn distance filtering off.
   - output_filename (default = "cloud.pcd")
   - start_paused (default = false)
   - live_only (default = false): Set to true to save memory and processing if no trajectories with corrections will be available.
     The original point clouds will not be stored and the point cloud saved to disk will be the one that is displayed.
 Only the voxel grid filter for the *live* pose will be applied.